Gabriel Moreno Preview, Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.9 K/9, which ranks 13th in the league.
+- The 8.9 strikeouts per nine innings put together by the Padres pitching staff ranks 13th in the league.

-- The Padres' 3.86 team ERA ranks sixth among all MLB pitching staffs.
+- The Padres have the sixth-ranked team ERA across all MLB pitching staffs (3.85).

 © 2023 Data Skrive.
 All rights reserved.